 NEWS RELEASE FROM THE KANE COUNTY HEALTH DEPARTMENT

 The Health Department monitors for WNV activity in your area.
-You can visit our website at to view a map of the Health Department’s trap locations throughout the county.
+You can visit our website (see link below) to view a map of the Health Department’s trap locations throughout the county.
 Also as part of its West Nile program, the Kane County Health Department collects birds Monday-Friday from 8:30-4:30.
 Please call 630-444-3040 to report the presence of freshly-dead birds (such as crows or blue jays) to determine if WNV testing is recommended.
 The birds must not show any signs of decay, trauma, maggot or insect activity.